Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Tipping and tracking

 \subsection{Parameter shifts and transition equations}

-In addition to the intrinsic time variation of the system described in Section~\ref{sec:3biologicalmodels}, we assume that the population under study undergoes a \emph{parameter shift} on an external parameter from one asymptotic value to another.\cite{alas,altw,awvc,lno1,lno2,lno3,dno3} That is, we study the dynamics of a transition equation connecting two nonautonomous differential equations (quasiperiodic in the applications) which are identified as \emph{past} and \emph{future equations}.
+In addition to the intrinsic time variation of the system described in Section~\ref{sec:3biologicalmodels}, we assume that the population model under study undergoes a \emph{parameter shift} on an external parameter from one asymptotic value to another.\cite{alas,altw,awvc,lno1,lno2,lno3,dno3} That is, we study the dynamics of a transition equation connecting two nonautonomous differential equations (quasiperiodic in the applications) which are referred to as the \emph{past} and the \emph{future equations}.
 These past and future equations are given by some of the models described in Section~\ref{sec:3biologicalmodels}.

 Let $f\colon\mathbb{R}\times\mathbb{R}\times\mathbb{R}\rightarrow\mathbb{R}$, $(t,x,\gamma)\mapsto f(t,x,\gamma)$ be a continuous function whose regularity will be precised later on.
 The third variable represents the dependence on the external parameter $\gamma$.
-Two values $\gamma_-,\gamma_+$ of the external parameter define the past and future systems of our transition, that is, in the \emph{past system} the evolution of the state variable $x$ is governed by the nonautonomous differential equation $x'=f(t,x,\gamma_-)$, while in the \emph{future system} it is governed by $x'=f(t,x,\gamma_+)$.
+Two values $\gamma_-,\gamma_+$ of the external parameter define the past and future systems of our transition, that is, in the \emph{past system} the evolution of the state variable $x$ is governed by the nonautonomous differential equation while in the \emph{future system} it is governed by

 Now, let us define how the system evolves from the past system to the future one.
 Let $\Gamma\colon\mathbb{R}\rightarrow\mathbb{R}$ be a function satisfying the following hypothesis, which will be always in force in both concave and d-concave cases, \begin{enumerate}[leftmargin=18pt] \item[\hypertarget{CD}{\rm{\textbf{CD}}}] The map $\Gamma\colon\mathbb{R}\rightarrow\mathbb{R}$ is continuous and has asymptotic limits $\gamma_\pm=\lim_{t\rightarrow\pm\infty}\Gamma(t)$. \end{enumerate} The hypothesis \hyperlink{CD}{\rm{\textbf{CD}}} ensures that $\Gamma$ connects the past value $\gamma_-$ of the external parameter with the future one $\gamma_+$, giving rise to a \emph{transition equation}